rubythonode/vector-tiles/_posts/spec/0001-01-05-encoding-geometry.md

 category: specification
 ---

 To encode geographic information into a vector tile a tool must convert geographic coordinates, such as latitude and longitude, into vector tile grid coordinates.
 Vector tiles hold no concept of geographic information.
-They encode points, lines, and polygons as `x`,`y` pairs relative to the top left of the grid in a right-down manner.
+They encode points, lines, and polygons as `x`/`y` pairs relative to the top left of the grid in a right-down manner.

-Vector tiles do not store spatial information as we know it.
-Each vector tile is a grid

 <div id="js-example-encoding" class="js-example clearfix bleed-section">
   <div class="js-example-header">